Artistic License - Military

 Lastly, keep in mind that in many jurisdictions, it is illegal for a civilian to wear a 100% authentic military uniform (and in many cases police uniforms for that matter).
 Therefore, nearly ALL uses of such uniforms in films and tv shows have some degree of error.
 Good productions will try to minimize them, but none will be 100% accurate.

 open/close all folders

 - The official subtitled version of Strike Witches calls Mio a Major (an Army/Air Force rank) in the subtitles.
 It's the right grade, but as a naval officer she should technically be a Lieutenant Commander.
 They also call Shirley a Lieutenant in episode 5, but since she's an officer in her country's Army, she should technically be a Captain.
-The actual dialogue averts this, since the characters use the all-forces rank structure of the Imperial Japanese forces ('shousa' and 'taii' referring to grades as opposed to the actual ranks).
+What makes this error more unusual is that the subtitles correctly referred to her as a First Lieutenant in episode 3 (she was promoted off-screen between the two episodes).
+The actual dialogue averts this, since the characters use the all-forces rank structure of the Imperial Japanese forces ('shousa' being used to refer to both army majors and navy lieutenant commanders, for instance).

 - The French-language Belgian comic Les Tuniques Bleues (The Bluecoats), set during the US Civil War, occasionally shows American soldiers saluting French-style, or presenting arms in the French way.